valkey-io/valkey-doc/docs/management/security/acl.md

 * **transaction** - `WATCH` / `MULTI` / `EXEC` related commands.
 * **write** - Writing to keys (values or metadata).

-Redis can also show you a list of all categories and the exact commands each category includes using the Redis `ACL CAT` command.
+Valkey can also show you a list of all categories and the exact commands each category includes using the Valkey `ACL CAT` command.
 It can be used in two forms:

     ACL CAT -- Will just list all the categories available ACL CAT <category-name> -- Will list all the commands inside the category